troy12x/si-copilot/README.md

 # SI Copilot

-This is a Next.js application that allows users to generate synthetic datasets using AI models from Together AI.
+This is a Next.js application that allows users to generate synthetic datasets using AI models from Venice AI.
 The application is designed for AI researchers and developers who need high-quality synthetic data for training and fine-tuning AI models.

 ## Features